Modifications

 When your divorce or family law matter is finalized, the judge will enter a judgment.
 The failure to comply with a court’s order can result in harsh penalties.
-Sometimes a change in circumstances may make it difficult or impossible to comply with a court order.
+Sometimes, a change in circumstances may make it difficult or impossible to comply with a court order.
 If you are having trouble meeting the requirements of a past court order, Goodman Law Firm can help you request post-judgment (post-decree) modification.
-Going back to court to modify an order is not an experience anyone looks forward too.
-Nevertheless, there are many times where a modification is necessary.
-Below we provide a few examples of when you may want to request a modification:
+Going back to court to modify an order is not an experience anyone looks forward to.
+Nevertheless, there are many times when a modification becomes necessary.
+Below, we provide a few examples of when you may want to request a modification:

 - You lost your job and are unable to meet your child support and/or maintenance (alimony) obligations.